 To manage and maintain relationships with healthcare providers, customers and any individual we interact with in the course of our business;

-To provide healthcare providers and other customers with information about our products and/or services, as needed;
+To provide healthcare providers and other customers with information about our products and/or services, including, where applicable, conducting marketing programs as needed;

 To identify individuals that we believe may be interested in participating in research, collaborations, partnerships, consulting or other business transactions;